violinyanev/my-kitchen-server/README.md

 # A backend for a personal app

-This repository contains a playground for a python-based backend with Flask, isolated in a docker container.
-Not sure what it will do yet! :)
+This repository contains a simple backend for the [My Kitchen](https://github.com/violinyanev/my-kitchen) application.
+The backend can be self-hosted on your own server.

 ## Running the latest image version